yarhm0962/dump-bot/README.md

 - (Optional) Lua interpreter for Prometheus deobfuscation (falls back to other methods if not available)

 ### 2. Environment Variables

+Set these on your hosting platform (e.g., Render):

 | Variable | Description |
 |----------|-------------|